adlifarizi/trackpad-swipe-navigation/README.md

   * Fallback to `history.back()` / `history.forward()` if needed

 * `popup.html / popup.js`
-  UI to toggle the extension & invert direction.
+  UI to toggle the extension, invert direction, and adjust sensitivity/threshold.
   Settings stored via `chrome.storage.sync`.

 ---

 ## Issues & Contributions

-If something doesn’t work on your device (different touchpad driver, DE, browser, etc.), feel free to:
+If something doesn’t work on your device (different touchpad driver, DE, browser, etc.), or probably doesn't work in some website, feel free to:

 - **Open an Issue**
 - **Submit a Pull Request**
 - **Fork and extend** (Firefox/Safari port welcome!)

 Everything here is intentionally simple for others to modify easily.

+> [!IMPORTANT]
+> The extension won't work on "New Tab" or any other Chrome-specific pages due to security restrictions.
+That’s just how all extensions work

 ---